Implication of nano-Hertz stochastic gravitational wave on dynamical dark matter through a dark first-order phase transition: Penetration rate of dark matter across the bubble wall

-However, this expression only gives a upper limit of the velocity such that we set it as a free parameter in our work.
-The importance of the behavior of the friction at large bubble wall velocity $P\sim \gamma_w^2$ is that it prohibits the run-away limit of the bubble wall.
-This will play an essential role in the gravitational wave spectra.
+Note that this friction only works when $\gamma_w<0.2m_i/T$ such that it does not prohibit the run-away behavior of the bubble wall.
+The bubble wall velocity plays an essential role in the gravitational wave spectra.

-In the left panel of the Fig.~\ref{vw}, the blue, green and red lines shows the relation between penetration rate and $m_\chi/T$ with different bubble wall velocities.
-The purple line in the right panel of the Fig.~\ref{vw} shows the dependence of bubble wall velocity on phase transition strength $\alpha$, which is calculated by Eq.~\eqref{vwf}.
+In the left panel of Fig.~\ref{vw}, the blue, green and red lines show the relation between penetration rate and $m_\chi/T$ with different bubble wall velocities.
+We can see that the penetration rate is positively correlated with velocity but negatively correlated with DM mass.
+Generally, we require $m_\chi/T \gtrsim 100$ to filter the DM effectively.
+The purple line in the right panel of Fig.~\ref{vw} shows the dependence of bubble wall velocity on phase transition strength $\alpha$, which is calculated by Eq.~\eqref{vwf}.